Halium/docs/index.rst

 Halium
 ======

-Welcome to the documentation for `Halium`_, the collaborative project to unify the Hardware Abstraction Layer for projects which run GNU/Linux on mobile devices with pre-installed Android.
+Welcome to the `Halium`_ porting guide.
+Halium is a collaborative project to unify the Hardware Abstraction Layer for projects which run GNU/Linux on mobile devices with pre-installed Android.

 Contents
 ========

 .. toctree::
    :maxdepth: 1
    :caption: Porting Guide
    :name: sec-porting

    porting/first-steps
    porting/get-sources
    porting/build-sources